 A well-functioning wireless network is the foundation of IoT or Enterprise Mobility.
 Just like water, gas and light, wireless has become a necessity for a successful business.
 Do you have plans to install a wireless infrastructure?
 Or do you want to expand your existing WIFI network to solve the weak spots?
 Read along and use the checklist that we have made for you.

-Dalosy is specialized in implementing and managing wireless networks.
+Dalosy is specialised in implementing and managing wireless networks.
 During an implementation we often see that companies focus too much on details.
 When in fact, it is better to pay more attention to the basic elements that are important for the operation, stability and continuity of the WIFI network.

 How to implement a wireless network